michelrandahl/cv/README.md

 - *MSSQL, Cassandra, Postgres.* Used these technologies as part of various software implementations at Noitso and UFST.
 - *Git, Github.* I've been using these tools everyday since I started at UFST.
 - *AWS.* I have created implementations that use ECS, Fargate, Lambda, Cloudformation, Cloudwatch, SNS, SQS og S3, as part of the work at UFST.
-- *Docker, Jenkins, terraform.* I have occasionally worked with these technologies at UFST.
+- *Docker, Jenkins, terraform.* I have occasionally worked with these technologies at UFST, but mostly just have surface level knowledge of these technologies.
 - *Linux, Debian, NixOs.* I slowly started using Linux on my personal computers during my time at University, and for the past 7-8 years I have preffered using Linux over any other operating system both on my own laptops and work laptops.
 I am addicted to the terminal and keyboard-only workflows.
 On my Personal laptops I've been using NixOs for a few years, and quite enjoy it although I've mostly just used some of the very basic features that it provides.

 ## Hobbies
 - [I play music](https://soundcloud.com/michel-nielsen-478124668/tracks): DAWless, syntheseizers, samplers, a little bit of piano and some classical guitar in the past.
-- I recently got into DIY syntheseizer electronics and have so far successfully soldered a few educational syntheseizer module kits.
+- I recently got into DIY syntheseizer electronics and have so far successfully assembled and soldered a few educational syntheseizer module kits.
 I dream about designing and making my own music hardware some day.
 - Nature: I enjoy long walks or running in the nearby forests, and just before Corona I learned a bit of 'sea kayaking' and got a 'sea kayaking' certificate (IPP2) which I am looking forward to use more in the future.
 - Learning more about specific programming languages, technologies and hobby coding: These days, I especially enjoy learning about Purescript, and besides that, I've done a little bit of hobby coding in ClojureScript and Elm.
 I would also very much like to learn about and dig deeper into Nix/NixOs, Elixir, Haskell and perhaps Rust.